gitpp8080/Detecting_Fake_News-/README.md

 # Detecting_Fake_News
-To build a model to accurately classify a piece of news as REAL or FAKE.

-This advanced python project of detecting fake news deals with fake and real news.
-Using sklearn, we build a TfidfVectorizer on our dataset.
-Then, we initialize a PassiveAggressive Classifier and fit the model.
-In the end, the accuracy score and the confusion matrix tell us how well our model fares.

-The dataset we’ll use for this python project- we’ll call it news.csv.
-This dataset has a shape of 7796×4.
-The first column identifies the news, the second and third are the title and text, and the fourth column has labels denoting whether the news is REAL or FAKE.
+In this Python project, we'll use the 'news.csv' dataset containing news articles labeled as REAL or FAKE.
+Our approach involves transforming the text data into numerical vectors using TfidfVectorizer, then training a PassiveAggressive Classifier for binary classification.
+After training, we'll evaluate the model's accuracy and examine the confusion matrix to gauge its effectiveness in accurately identifying real and fake news.
+This project aims to build a reliable model for news classification.